 As far as the non-Christian world (and too many in the Christian world) are concerned, Joshua Harris has never been the one on trial, here.
 Neither has “purity culture” (however you define that).
 For a watching world, Christian morality has been the thing on trial, and “purity culture” has become a convenient shorthand for anyone who believes that the marriage bed should be undefiled.

 Two things convince me of this.
 First, several of those who’ve written most prominently about Harris or “purity culture” here, here, here, and here have either admitted to engaging in extramarital sex, or outright endorsed it.
 Of course, we all make mistakes.
 And not all of these writers are bowing before Nadia Bolz-Weber’s vagina-shaped idol.
-But even the best of them—those who still say they hold the church’s historical view on sex—talk of their failures with a breeziness that hints they think Harris’ book was a far worse sin:
+But even the best of them—those who still say they hold the church’s historical view on sex—talk of their failures with a breeziness that hints they think Harris’ book was a far worse sin:“I opted for more conventional forms of kissing and bade farewell to my virginity…” writes Abigail Rine Favale in the Catholic magazine, “First Things.”
+“Nonetheless, the ideas in Harris’s book influenced me—if not my habits, certainly my sense of self.”

 She goes on to tell how his “fear-and shame-based rhetoric” traumatized her and an entire generation of her peers.
 We’re left with no doubt who the real transgressor of the story is.